-BATTERY CHARGER CONNECTION
+1.10.2 BATTERY CHARGER CONNECTION

-The generator has been equipped with a battery charger installed in the control panel.
-Power leads for the charger have been run to the connection box (Figure 1.5).
-On units equipped with 2.5L engines. this connection is found in the control panel.
-The terminals will need to be supplied from a 120VAC, 15 Amp circuit.
+The generator has been equipped with a battery charger integrated in the control panel.
+Power leads for the charger have been run to the connection box (Figure 1.13).
+Connect the power leads for the battery charger to the 120 VAC (T1/LINE) connection and the neutral lead to the NEU connection.
+This is a 15 amp circuit supplied by the customer.